 When you're trying to quit but can't — the dream typically stages a role or dynamic you physically left but haven't fully exited emotionally.
 Something is still holding on.

-When the dream centres on people rather than the workplace, each person likely represents a quality or dynamic — not themselves.
+When the dream centers on people rather than the workplace, each person likely represents a quality or dynamic — not themselves.
 The question is: what did they represent to you?

 When the dream feels warm, the subject isn't the job itself but what it provided — belonging, simplicity, a version of yourself that felt more alive.
 The dream points to what's absent now.